keeperdao/kips/KIP-15/KIP-15.md

 ### Background

-The number of KeeperDAO Labs Individual Contributors (ICs) has grown considerably, and we plan to continue our scaling over the new few months.
-This budget details out our current and forecasted needs for various areas of operations, including the hiring of many more ICs.
-The funds will continue to be send to the Labs multisig, and payments to ICs will be sent weekly.
+The number of KeeperDAO Labs Individual Contributors (ICs) has grown considerably, and we plan to continue scaling over the new few months.
+This budget outlines current and forecasted needs for various areas of operations over the budget period.

 ## Budget

-### KIP15a Definitions
+### Definitions

 **Ad Hoc** expenses are expenses which are paid on a case by case basis.
 For instance, expenses for translations on a web page.
 These will be documented by Labs members and communicated at the end of the KIP period.